College of Liberal Arts & Sciences

 - A minimum grade-point average (GPA) of 3.00, or foreign equivalent as determined by the Office of Admissions.

-- Official GRE scores are required for our MS and PhD degrees.
+- Official GRE scores are not required for our MS and PhD degrees.

-- (If applicable): a minimum TOEFL score of 81 on the Internet-based test (iBT) or 550 on the paper-based test (PBT); or an IELTS score of 7.0 with no section score lower than 6.0.
+- For International Applicants: a minimum TOEFL score of 81 on the Internet-based test (iBT) or 550 on the paper-based test (PBT); an IELTS score of 7.0 with no section score lower than 6.0; or a minimum DuoLingo (DET) score of 105.

 How to Apply